Assign Custom Subscriber Attributes

-Custom Subscriber Attributes are used to store data of any type that you choose to define for your subscribers.
-These attributes can be added and updated manually through the platform, automatically from your subscribers via SMS with a workflow, and with the MTA API.
+Custom Subscriber Attributes are used to store data of any type that you define for your subscribers.
+These attributes can be added and updated manually through [the platform](#manage-custom-subscriber-attributes-in-the-platform), automatically from your subscribers via [SMS with a workflow](#use-a-workflow-to-collect-subscriber-attributes), and with the [Mobile Text Alerts API](#manage-subscriber-attributes-with-the-mobile-text-alerts-api).

 Visit the [Manage Custom Attributes](https://platform.mobile-text-alerts.com/subscribers/attributes) tab in the platform dashboard by selecting **Subscribers** > **Attributes**.
 Here you can view and search all attributes currently available for your subscribers.